ravinahp/email-checker-mcp/README.md

 # Email Checker MCP Server

-For your cold outbound email campaigns, this tool will help you validate email addresses.
+For your cold outbound email, this tool will help you validate email addresses.

 ## Features